Adaptive $k$NN graph model: Introduction

-\textbf{Here, we propose an adaptive graph model for $k$NN ($k$NN-Graph) that fundamentally resolves the efficiency-accuracy trade-off by completely decoupling inference latency from computational complexity.} Our central concept is to shift the entire computational burden of neighbor finding and voting aggregation from the expensive inference phase to the robust training phase.
-The proposed framework leverages two novel integrated components: First, \textbf{Adaptive Neighborhood Learning}, where we utilize a kernel-based self-representation model with an $\ell_1$-norm sparsity constraint to \textbf{jointly learn} the optimal neighbor count ($k_i^{\text{opt}}$) and the corresponding weighted neighbor set for \textit{every} training sample $i$.
+Here, we propose an adaptive graph model for $k$NN ($k$NN-Graph) that fundamentally resolves the efficiency-accuracy trade-off by completely decoupling inference latency from computational complexity.
+Our central concept is to shift the entire computational burden of neighbor finding and voting aggregation from the expensive inference phase to the robust training phase.
+The proposed framework leverages two core integrated components: First, Adaptive Neighborhood Learning, where we utilize a kernel-based self-representation model with an $\ell_1$-norm sparsity constraint to jointly learn the optimal neighbor count ($k_i^{\text{opt}}$) and the corresponding weighted neighbor set for every training sample $i$.
 This data-driven approach fundamentally overcomes the limitations of fixed or globally defined $k$ values.
-Second, \textbf{Hierarchical Navigable Small World (HNSW) Indexing}, where the learned optimal neighborhood and decision information is encoded directly into a HNSW graph structure.
-In this topological index, higher layers provide efficient, logarithmic-time navigation paths to the relevant region, while lower layers serve as a repository, storing the \textbf{precomputed} classification decision labels and weights.
+Second, HNSW Indexing, where the learned optimal neighborhood and decision information is encoded directly into an HNSW graph structure.
+In this topological index, higher layers provide efficient, logarithmic-time navigation paths to the relevant region, while lower layers serve as a repository, storing the precomputed classification decision labels and weights.
 During inference, a test query merely traverses the highly efficient HNSW graph to locate the nearest encoded node and directly retrieves the precomputed classification result.
 This design achieves highly efficient logarithmic-time classification by bypassing exhaustive distance computations and eliminating the overhead of real-time neighbor voting.
-A schematic illustration of the proposed adaptive graph model for $k$NN is shown in Fig. \ref{intro}.
-Our source code is publicly available for reproducibility/future research.\footnote{\url{https://github.com/Lijy207/kNN-Graph}}
+A schematic illustration of the proposed adaptive graph model for $k$NN is shown in Fig. \ref{fig1}.

 The core contributions of this paper are summarized as follows: